List of special elections in the Philippines: Lack of special elections

+President and vice president

+The current constitution mandates Congress shall call for a special election if both the offices of president and vice president are vacant at the same time, and that the next regularly scheduled election is not more than 18 months away.

+This provision of the constitution has never been tested.

 Senate

-In the tables below, special elections where a change of party occurs have its leftmost cell shaded.

 Philippine Legislature

 From 1917 to 1934, senators are elected via senatorial districts; a vacancy mid-term had been filled up by a special election.